PHYS3888/Tutorial_DynamicalSystems/README.md

 #### Getting familiar with the interactive plots in _BDT_

-__HOT TIP__: The 'Phase Portrait: Calibrate' option calibrates the axis limits to reveal the full range of the current trajectory.
+__:boom: HOT TIP :boom:__: The 'Phase Portrait: Calibrate' option calibrates the axis limits to reveal the full range of the current trajectory.

 1. Verify that the equation solutions are re-evaluated immediately as you change the initial conditions using the slider (also in the 'Time Domain' panel).
    Set a range of initial conditions on `x` and `y` by selecting the 'Initial Conditions' checkbox (and note that this determines the range of `x` and `y` shown in the plots).